SoftwareSimms/Web-App-DevOps-Project/documentation.md

 ## Validation Steps

-To ensure the functionality of our application and the robustness of the CI/CD pipeline, the following validation steps were performed:
+To ensure the functionality of the application and the robustness of the CI/CD pipeline, the following validation steps were performed:

 1. Monitored the status of pods in the AKS cluster post-deployment.
 2. Initiated port forwarding using `kubectl` to access the application.